-Since receiving my Ph.D. in Computer Science from Aarhus University in 1993, I have held longer visiting professor positions at the University of Toronto, the University of Wisconsin, Madison, the University of California, Irvine, and the University of Waterloo.
+Since receiving my Ph.D. in Computer Science from Aarhus University in 1993, I have held semester-long visiting professor positions at the University of Wisconsin, Madison, the University of California, Irvine, the University of Waterloo, and several times at the University of Toronto.

 My primary research interest are online algorithms, data structures, database systems, and algorithmics in general.

-Almost all my guests, research visits, and conference participations during my career have been supported by FNU, as is the current project, Algorithmic Challenges, of which I am the PI.
-I also participate in the On-Line Algorithms and Advice grant from the Villum Foundation.
+Almost all my guests, research visits, and conference participations during my career have been supported by the Independent Research Fund Denmark, Natural Sciences, as was the previous project, Algorithmic Challenges, of which I was the PI, and the new project, Online Algorithms and Cheminformatics Meet Concurrency.
+I also participated in the recent On-Line Algorithms and Advice grant from the Villum Foundation.

 Over the years, I have accepted quite a few appointments of a more service-oriented nature, such as head of department for 3½ years, and, since 2014, head of the national External Examiners in Computer Science.